JeanRadig/scDiffusion/README.md

+# Jean's instructions
+My instructions can be found in the folder Jean_Instructions.

 ## scDiffusion: Conditional Generation of High-Quality Single-Cell Data Using Diffusion Model
 Welcome to the code base for scDiffusion, a model developed for the generation of scRNA-seq data.
 This model combines the power of latent diffusion model and pre-trained model.